nujievik/merge-tracks-with-video/README.md

 - Merges linked (mkv segment linking) video.
 - Allows you to trim a portion of an MKV video (for MKVs with chapters).
 - Retimes audio and subtitles for linked or trimmed videos to prevent desynchronization.
+- Sets the encoding for subtitles that are not recognized in UTF.
 - Names audio and subtitle tracks based on their file name tail OR the directory name.
-The original name, if present, is preserved.
+(The original name, if present, is preserved).
 - Sets the language of audio and subtitle tracks based on keywords in the file paths.
 - Sets the system locale language as the priority for track sorting.
   - Supports English and Russian.
 If not specified, defaults to Russian.